okohll/abdocs/content/docs/tables/adding-and-removing.md

 It's not necessary to remove actual data records from the table first.

-A list of existing views is visible in the _manage_ tab of the table, at the top right.
+A list of existing views is visible in the _name and views_ section of the sidebar.
 Visit each view and delete it.

-Then next to the table's manage tab is the _fields_ tab.
+Then below to the table's _name and views_ section is the _fields_ section.
 Delete all the existing fields from here.

+When you're done, you can click the _Remove table_ button in _name and views_.

 When deleting views and fields, you may find you have to first delete other views or fields they depend on.
 In complex systems there can be chains of objects that need to be deleted in order.

 Deleting is a destructive process so is not highly automated on purpose, to avoid accidental deletion.
 However at each stage you'll be shown any dependencies which have to be removed first, so you can follow through the chain.

-Once all views and fields have been deleted, you may need to reload the table by choosing it from the list under _Build Tables_.
-In the _manage_ tab, the _Delete Table_ button should now be enabled and you can click it to perform the final step of the deletion.